They may not want to suck your blood … but they want to suck your wallet dry.

 Of course, appliances aren’t the only energy vampires out there.
 The term can apply to people as well.

-NBC News classifies human energy vampires as “friends, family members or coworkers who literally zap your emotional energy.”
+NBC News classifies human energy vampires as “friends, family members or coworkers who literally zap your emotional energy,” like the kind made famous by What We Do in the Shadows.
 Obviously, we can’t unplug those energy vampires, but that’s all the more reason to take care of the ones we can.

 Join our free newsletter for easy tips to save more, waste less, and help yourself while helping the planet.